Daoxian massacre: Organization

 The district and commune level instigators created their own brutal and lawless way of organizing the massacres in their areas.
 Prior to the executions they would often hold a short "trial" (lasting only a few minutes) in the lawlessly created "Supreme Court of the Poor and Lower-middle Peasants".
 The "judges" were unsurprisingly the local leaders who prearranged the killings.
 If the victims were sentenced to death (and they almost always were amid the corruption and lawlessness), they were trussed up by armed militia and taken to a mass rally for denouncing their "crimes."
 Then, they were killed in public or by the public.
 Sometimes the local CCP and militia officials considered that it might be dangerous to take the victims to the public.
 They would then quietly send a team of armed militia to the victims' homes to carry out the slaughter.
 The victims would often be informed while away from home that an issue had risen requiring them to return, in order to lure the victims back home where their killers would be waiting.

 Those directly involved in the "executions" were rewarded for their work with higher salaries than they earned by their regular employment in the commune or district, an incentive that was a major factor for the high number of people who participated in the killings; a number of local CCP and militia officials personally led the killings.
 Perhaps unsurprisingly, given the lack of law enforcement, local criminals also joined in the violence.
 Most of those in the militias were social outcasts and little respected people who sought to earn honor by participating in the killings.

 Methods of killing

-Victims were killed in a number of ways, including shooting, beating, drowning, explosion (with dynamites), decapitation, hanging, burning, and so on.
+Victims were killed in many ways, including shooting, beating, drowning, explosion (with dynamites), decapitation, hanging, and burning.